Australia’s Bold Move: Social Media Restrictions for the Young Generation

 The proposed banning of children from social media in Australia reveals the continuing discord between access to technology and safeguarding mental wellbeing.
 If it works, this could also out magdalene other nations to follow suit — and change the world on children’s digital rights and safety online.

-This proposal raises larger questions about technology and its place in a young person's life today.
-On the one hand, restricting access to social media could enhance mental health; on the other, it raises questions about privacy and personal freedom as well as the bounds of governmental control over life online.
+This proposal raises larger questions about technology and its place in a young person’s life today.
+On the one hand, restricting access to social media could improve mental health; on the other, it raises questions about privacy and personal freedom as well as the bounds of governmental control over life online.

 Finding the Middle Ground Between Safety and Liberty